sol/json-fu/README.md

 }
 ```

-`fromJSON person :: Maybe Person` can be used to recover the original data
+`parseJSON person >>= fromJSON :: Maybe Person` can be used to recover the
-type.
+original data type.

 ## Strips constructor name from fields